stephanpelikan/elmo/README.md

 *ELMO* is an acronym for *El*ectro *Mo*bile.
 It is software for organizing regional social transport services using electric vehicles.

-### It implements these rules:

-1. It is meant to
+It is meant to
 1. fill the gap of local public transportations in areas in which buses cannot be operated in the frequency needed.
 1. be used by non-profit organizations.
 1. use electric vehicles for transportation services.

+### It supports organizations which apply to these rules:

+1. An organization has at least one electric vehicle used for passenger services at business times.
+1. Beside the times of passenger service cars can be used for car-sharing.
 1. People can join as a passenger:
      1. Members can order cars to pick them up at a certain point and time and bring them to an individual destination.
      1. Only one ride and return can be ordered in advance to keep slots free for a fair distribution of the available capacity.